 Has this approach been tested?

-Students in kindergarten through fourth grade will receive only a proficiency score indicating how well he or she understands the concept or skill taught during that marking period.
+All students will receive only a proficiency score indicating how well he or she understands the concept or skill taught during that marking period.
 These proficiency scores are:

 - N: Novice - Needs improvement; not making expected progress toward proficiency